-Cooperative robotics - IST-UL

-Credits: 1.5 Semester 2 Compulsory: Yes

-Format Lecture: 15 Tutorial work: O Practical work: O

-Lecturers: Prof A. Pascoal (IST-UL)
+Introduction to study track courses # Cooperative robotics - IST-UL Credits: 1.5 Semester 2 Compulsory: Yes Format Lecture: 7.5 Tutorial work: O Practical work: O Practical work: 0 Lecturers: Prof A. Pascoal (IST-UL)

 The last decade has witnessed tremendous progress in the development of marine technologies that are steadily affording scientists advanced equipment and methods for ocean exploration and exploitation.
 Recent advances in marine robotics, sensors, computers, communications, and information systems are being applied to the development of sophisticated technologies that will lead to safer, faster, and far more efficient ways of exploring the ocean frontier, especially in hazardous conditions.
 As part of this trend, there has been a surge of interest worldwide in the development of autonomous marine robots capable of roaming the oceans freely and collecting data at the surface of the ocean and underwater on an unprecedented scale.
 Representative examples are autonomous surface craft (ASC) and autonomous underwater vehicles (AUVs).
 The mission scenarios envisioned call for the control of single or multiple AUVs acting in cooperation to execute challenging tasks without close supervision of human operators.